-I have audited the financial statements of First Super (the RSE) comprising the statement of financial position as at 30 June 2022, the income statement, the statement of changes in member benefits, the statement of changes in equity and the statement of cash flows for the year then ended and the trustees' declaration.
+I have audited the financial statements of First Super (the RSE) comprising the statement of financial position as at 30 June 2023, the income statement, the statement of changes in members' benefits, the statement of changes in equity and the statement of cash flows for the year then ended and the trustee's declaration.

-In my opinion, the financial statements present fairly, in all material aspects, in accordance with Australian Accounting Standards the financial position of First Super as at 30 June 2022 and the results of its operations, cash flows, changes in equity and changes in member benefits for the year ended 30 June 2022.
+In my opinion, the financial statements present fairly, in all material aspects, in accordance with Australian Accounting Standards, the financial position of First Super as at 30 June 2023 and the results of its operations, cash flows, changes in reserves and changes in members' benefits for the year ended 30 June 2023.